 TABALIAH 'THE SLED DOG'

 Puppy Training is no more then wearing a Harness as they do things they like to do, like following a bicycle.
 GSD Pups should not pull anything other than very light weight until they are 10 months old.
+Your pup can certainly pull your sled back up the hill for you.
 By a year old, with a good skier they could do a easy trail skijoring.
 They could also run in a team of three or more with a sled or rig.
+Light loads can be pulled after 16 months old and after 2 year old, have fun!

 You can also see Tabaliah from different angles to see how nicely she is built